By Ruth Doherty

 'Always make sure you follow installation guides and have everything you need before starting – with tiling, it's important you have a plan right from the start.

-'The latest trend for hexagonal shapes makes it even easier to create a backsplash, as you can leave the top section open to really accentuate the hexagonal shape.'
+'The latest tile trend for hexagonal shapes makes it even easier to create a backsplash, as you can leave the top section open to really accentuate the hexagonal shape.'

 Kevin Lamming says your laying pattern can determine whether it's an easy or slightly trickier job, and being prepared is essential.
 'A backsplash is easy to install if properly prepared beforehand.
 This means selecting the correct cutting equipment based on the tile in question and having everything needed to hand.

-'The format of your kitchen wall tile ideas makes a large difference – installing a herringbone backsplash is much harder than a brick bond format.
+'The format of your kitchen wall tile ideas makes a big difference – installing a herringbone backsplash is much harder than a brick bond format.
 The bulk of the install usually is reasonably easy, it’s the edge and corner-cutting that may get slightly tricky.'

 Can tiles be installed over a painted drywall?